satabin/akai-lpd8-obs/README.md

 ### `control_changes`

-The `control_changes` section is a list of maps from a pad when in CC mode or a fader to a conditional action.
+The `control_changes` section is a list of maps from a pad when in CC mode or a knob to a conditional action.

 A conditional action is like a standard action but has an optional extra field `on` that can indicate on which value the action triggers.
 Valid values for the `on` field are integer between 0 and 127 (inclusive).